Nalin Jha (1544) – Christopher Johnson (518) [D51]

 This is what I call the peril of the 1st round.
 This 518 player shows the 1544 why you can’t go by someones rating.
 Christopher comes with an awesome story.
 I ‘ve seen him at just a couple of tournaments.
 He came out from a win while I was providing free analysis and he starts going on about describing his win and I said whoa, whoa, whoa, I need a scoresheet to see that.
 He, gave that look of shame and said he didn’t keep score of games.
 I gave him my lecture about notation, showed him how to take notation and sent him on his way.
 After some sarcasm from me and serious prodding by his mother, he brings a scoresheets from his next rounds.
 At this tournament, he was taking notation!

 I got to look at the game with both players.
 The result is a great lesson in Queens Gambit Theory and as valuable a lesson in opposite side castling.
 There’s something here for every taste, temperment, and skill level!!
-Christopher told me that he wound up in a simular position later in the tournament and won because of our post mortem analysis.
+Christopher lost this game.
+The good news, is he wound up in a simular position later in the tournament and won because of our post mortem analysis.
 That does make a coach feel good!!
 Why take notation?
-It calms you down, intimidates your opponent, (so does a clock) and makes want to create something worth looking at.
+It calms you down, intimidates your opponent, (so does a clock) and makes you want to create something worth looking at.
 To be honest, I don’t record all of my games, just the ones I really want to win and especially when I play someone for the 1st time!
 1.d2-d4 d7-d5 2.c2-c4 e7-e6 3.b1–c3 g8-f6 4.c1–g5 h7-h6?!
-The only time he looks a little like a 500 player by challenging the bishop too early but most higher rated want more than just a little mistake from their opponents!
+The only time he looks a little like a 500 player by challenging the bishop too early but most higher rated players want more than just a little mistake from their opponents!
 As far as tournament tactics are concerned, a person rated much higher or much lower may be able to get away with this move. [¹4…f8-e7; ¹4…f8-b4] 5.g5-h4 c7-c6 6.e2-e3 b8-d7 7.g1–f3 d7-b6?!
-8.c4-c5 b6-d7 9.f1–d3 f8-e7 10.d1–c2 0–0 \
+8.c4-c5 b6-d7 9.f1–d3 f8-e7 10.d1–c2 0–0

 11.0–0–0?
 White castled to the wrong side.
 White gets a standard queenside pull with by just going kingside!
 Instead black get’s the initiative and an impossible short game attack against the improperly castled king! [¹11.0–0 b7-b5 (11…b7-b6 12.b2-b4 a7-a5 13.a2-a3 c8-b7±) 12.a2-a3 a7-a5 13.h2-h3 f6-h5 14.h4xe7 (14.d3-h7+ g8-h8 15.h4xe7 d8xe7 16.h7-d3 c8-a6 17.b2-b4 a6-b7±